Ship and boat propellers

 These noise levels are damaging to marine fauna including cetaceans, affecting their ability to communicate, find food and reproduce.
 Marine noise is now at critical levels and a major cause for concern.

-The strategic application of Oscar PressurePoresTM on propeller blades reduces URN by between to 17dB and 21dB (an over 100 times reduction in noise power) in the frequency range most damaging to marine fauna.
+The strategic application of Oscar PressurePoresTM on propeller blades reduces URN by between to 17dB and 21dB (nearly 100% reduction in noise power) in the frequency range most damaging to marine fauna.